Emotions are what make us truly human. For better or worse, they are what makes us real, makes us feel alive.

 Most of us care a lot, care for people who wouldn’t call back or reach out to us, but we still spend a part of our time thinking about them.
 How can we feel heartache for a person that is no more, that is gone, has left us in the suffering?
 How can a person mean the world for us, mean much more than our own lives?

-How can words cut more deep than a blade, how can loneliness be more deadly than a nuclear bomb?
+How can words cut deeper than a blade, how can loneliness be more deadly than a nuclear bomb?
 How can a broken heart be so much painful than broken bones, how can one smile the brightest outside while slowly dying deep down inside?

 How can there be no insurance that covers a damaged soul, how can the good memories become a torture in the times of misery?
 How can one find comfort in the thought of suicide which is a permanent solution to temporary problems?